tarunmenon/Elev_migration_diet/README.md

 # DATA

 ## Metabarcoding dataset
 Raw data from the DNA metabarcoding of 261 bird faecal samples in the summer and winter across an elevation gradient in the eastern Himalayas.
 There are 2 folders containing zipfiles with fastq files within.
+This can be found on zenodo

 1) **MiSeq_01122023**: 190 files consisting of the MiSeq 150bp paired end reads of 95 samples